Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 1. Review the changes made to the Terraform scripts, particularly in `main.tf`.
 2. Identify any new AWS resources or actions that are being used.
+   - review against the copy of the [credex-core-permissions](docs/deploy/credex-permissions.json) file stored in the docs folder of this repo for reference.
+   - if changes made to Terraform scripts requires an update to permissions policies in AWS, move to step 3 below.
 3. Update the `credex-core-permissions` policy in the AWS IAM console:
-   a.
-Go to the IAM console and find the `credex-core-permissions` policy.
+   - Go to the IAM console and find the `credex-core-permissions` policy.
-   b.
-Click "Edit policy" and switch to the JSON editor.
+   - Click "Edit policy" and switch to the JSON editor.
-   c.
-Add or modify the necessary permissions based on the Terraform changes.
+   - Add or modify the necessary permissions based on the Terraform changes.
-   d.
-Ensure you follow the principle of least privilege, granting only the permissions required for the deployment process.
+   - Ensure you follow the principle of least privilege, granting only the permissions required for the deployment process.
-   e.
-You will need to include the Account ID used in the current policy in the AWS Console in the new politc generated.
-   e.
-Save the updated policy.
+   - Save the new policy in our local copy of [credex-core-permissions](docs/deploy/credex-permissions.json).
+   - Paste and save the updated policy in the AWS console.
-4. After updating the policy, test the deployment process to ensure all necessary permissions are in place.
+4. Test the deployment process to ensure all necessary permissions are in place.

 Remember to document any significant changes to the IAM policy in your project's change log or documentation.